lekoala/kaly/docs/app.md

 All definitions provided by the config modules are then loaded up in the Di container.

-Look into the App::configureDi method to see what's being done here.
+Look into the `App::configureDi` method to see what's being done here.

 Please note the the Di container is only instantiated ONCE, when the application is booted.
 This means that subsequent requests on the same app instance will use the same Di container.

-As a result, we do not have direct access to the request object, as it would be cached.
-Instead, it is recommended to use our `App::getRequest` method that get updated with the latest request instance each time.
+All returned instance are cached by default, except if they are part of no cache definition.
+This is the case for example for the `ServerRequestInterface` that is a uncached alias of `App::getRequest`.

+You can also request fresh classes using the ':new' suffix when calling `Di::get`

 ## Routing